India's finest, up and coming chefs talk about that one "influence" that showcased best in their cooking.

 SANDEEP SADANANDAN, HEAD CHEF AT BYG BREWSKI BREWING COMPANY - SARJAPUR

-year it has largely been about the Middle Eastern and North African
+Influence: Middle Eastern and North African Spices

 DHRUV OBEROI, HEAD CHEF, OLIVE BAR AND KITCHEN